astrovm/hosty/README.md

 ## Automatic run

-You can create a `hosty` file in `/etc/cron.daily`, `/etc/cron.weekly` or `/etc/cron.monthly`

-Hosty has an option for doing that:
+Hosty can be configured to be executed automatically with:

 `$ sudo hosty --autorun`

-Hosty will ask how often you want to execute it.
+It will ask how often you want to execute it.
+A `hosty` file in `/etc/cron.daily`, `/etc/cron.weekly` or `/etc/cron.monthly` will be created.

 ## Blacklist